 Q1.
 On the brown plaque by the entrance to Harrogate Theatre; what date did Harrogate Theatre open?
+[Harrogate Theatre - SP Royal Connection - visit]

 Continue passing Theatre and go ahead along Oxford Street to the Halifax at 24 Oxford Street.
 Turn Right after the Halifax and go downhill on Cheltenham Crescent (no sign until end, Cambridge Road is to the left as you Turn Right).
 Note the Majestic Hotel ahead.
 Bear left at the junction remaining on Cheltenham Crescent and continue to reach Kings Road at the traffic lights.
 Cross Kings Road at the traffic lights.
-Ahead are the Exhibition Halls of Harrogate Conference Centre.
+Ahead are the Exhibition Halls of Harrogate Conference Centre [SP Royal Connection - visit].
 Turn Left along Kings Road, then Turn Right at the traffic lights to see the Royal Hall (Kursaal).
 Return to the traffic lights and cross the road to Crescent Gardens, note the former Council Offices (stone building) on your right.
 Go to the middle of Crescent Gardens.